platinasystems/net-snmpd/net-snmpd/README.md

 64 bytes from fe80::5218:4cff:fe00:560c%eth0: icmp_seq=1 ttl=64 time=2.32 ms
 ```
-1.Ensure ansible is installed.
+* Ensure ansible is installed.
 ```
 To install ansible, the following is the command: apt-get install ansible
 ```
-1. Test the ansible connectivity among all the the Cluster Heads using SSH, on which snmpd is to be configured(It is recommended to configure the passwordless ssh- i.e using key-based ssh into the Cluster Heads).
+* Test the ansible connectivity among all the the Cluster Heads using SSH, on which snmpd is to be configured(It is recommended to configure the passwordless ssh- i.e using key-based ssh into the Cluster Heads).

 ## Execution